roni3103/cinema-tickets-2025/README.md

 ## How to use this module
 To begin - clone the repo and run `npm install` to install required dependencies To run unit tests - `npm test`
+To use other logging levels, create an .env file at root of project as appropriate with `LOG_LEVEL=debug` (this file can be used to bring in any additional environment variables such as api URLs at later date)

 ## Business Rules
 Currently 3 types of ticket allowed, (ADULT, CHILD, INFANT)